Azure/appservice-landing-zone-accelerator/scenarios/secure-baseline-multitenant/Terraform/README.md

 This section is organized using folders that match the steps outlined below.
 Make any necessary adjustments to the variables and settings within that folder to match the needs of your deployment.

-### To be defined later:
+### Prerequisites

-1. Preqs - Clone this repo, install Azure CLI, install Terraform
+Clone this repo, install Azure CLI, install Terraform.

 [Install Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)

-2. Create terraform.tfvars file.
+### Create terraform.tfvars file

 An Azure AD group is required for the SQL Admins.
 The group must be created before running the Terraform code.
+This is the minimum required information for the terraform.tfvars file that needs to be created in this folder:

 ```bash
 tenant_id                 = "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"